eurobios-mews-labs/acrocord/README.md

 db.read_table("SCHEMA.NAME")
 ```

-#### :warning: Password and log in
+> [!CAUTION]

-* If the password is trivial (for local connection), add password field to the dictionary `connection`
+> * If the password is trivial (for local connection), add password field to the dictionary `connection`
-* Password field can be added in `connections.cfg` file
+> * Password field can be added in `connections.cfg` file
-* If no password is provided python will open an log in window
+> * If no password is provided python will open an log in window
-* No password is needed with ssl connection
+> * No password is needed with ssl connection

 #### Other topics